barijaona/CLOVER_GA-Z170X-Gaming5/README.md

-# EFI/CLOVER for Gigabyte Z170X-Gaming 5
+# EFI/CLOVER for Gigabyte Z170X-Gaming 5 based Customac

 This is to document the software part of a Customac build, especially the CLOVER folder in the EFI System Partition of my SSD.